ModelTC/general-sam/README.md

 let sam = GeneralSAM::construct_from_bytes("abcbc");
 // => GeneralSAM<u8>

-// "cbc" is a suffix.
+// "cbc" is a suffix of "abcbc" assert!(sam.get_root_state().feed_bytes("cbc").is_accepting());
-assert!(sam.get_root_state().feed_bytes("cbc").is_accepting());

-// "bcb" isn't a suffix.
+// "bcb" is not a suffix of "abcbc" assert!(!sam.get_root_state().feed_bytes("bcb").is_accepting());
-assert!(!sam.get_root_state().feed_bytes("bcb").is_accepting());
 ```